 The actual procedure can last from 30 minutes up to 2-3 hours, depending upon the size of the area(s) treated.
 ThermiTight body procedures typically take 1-2 hours to complete.
 Afterward, you will be wrapped in a healing compression garment and ready to head home.
 You can read more about the compression garment and aftercare process in the recovery section below.

-Am I a Candidate for ThermiTight?
+- Am I a candidate for ThermiTight?

 Most people would be considered a good candidate for ThermiTight skin tightening for the body.
 There are a few exceptions, though, that you should be aware of.
-Patients with pacemakers (AICDs), implantable spinal cord stimulator, cochlear implants, and defibrillators should not have radiofrequency treatments, including ThermiTight.
+Patients with pacemakers (AICDs), implantable spinal cord stimulators, cochlear implants, and defibrillators should not have radiofrequency treatments, including ThermiTight.
 ThermiTight has not been studied for safety in pregnant women.
 You should also be aware that if you are on blood thinners or some other medications, there is an increased risk of significant bruising.
 For this reason, please bring an up-to-date list of your medications with you to your consultation, so we can minimize these risks.
 Bruising will not affect your results, but it will increase your downtime, which we always try to keep as minimal as possible.